Ormi/simple-path-finder/README.md

 #### Localy

-1. `python3 `
+1. `python3 python3 app.py path-to-object <room> <object>`

 ### How to contribute

 Make a git clone.

-Choose a branch in which you want to contribure.
+Choose a branch to which you want to contribute.

-Make a desired changes or create an Issue, then make a pull request.
+Make the desired changes or create an Issue, then make a pull request.

 Repo maintainer @Ormi will take a look and will approve after it will pass the pipeline.